ppibburr/beaglebone-nunchuck/README.md

 beaglebone-nunchuck
 ===================

 Ruby library for using a Wii Nunchuck on a beaglebone.

+Extra Features
+===
+* Provides a library for using the nunchuck as a X11 Input Device.
-Supports the nunchuck as a X11 Input Device
+* Provides a library for using the nunchuck as an X11 Input Device on remote machines.

 Build
 ===